 Undoubtedly, many newcomers to Red Rock Canyon who bother to look at a decent map mistake Bridge Point for Bridge Mountain itself.
 There are two good reasons for this:

-Bridge Point's summit is more prominent than Bridge Mountain's from most points along the Scenic Drive.
+1: Bridge Point's summit seems more prominent than Bridge Mountain's from many points along the Scenic Drive.
 Although Bridge Mountain is about 200' higher than Bridge Point, it is behind Bridge Point when seen from the road, and, from much of the road, easily obscured by Bridge Point.
 In fact, from much of the road, Bridge Mountain's summit isn't visible because Bridge Point obscures it.

 The truth is that Bridge Point is merely a subpeak, albeit quite a massive one, of Bridge Mountain, and the entire formation is considered to be Bridge Mountain.
 But because of its striking appearance and highly visible location, and because of the fact that people seeking the summits of the two peaks generally do so via two very different routes (Bridge Mountain from the west and Bridge Point from the east), people have given Bridge Point the status of a separate peak.

 Although I've seen this peak listed as being 6639' (the elevation originally given on this page) and 6450' (in a guidebook by someone I respect a lot and whose beta is always solid), a look at a topo map shows that the summit is between and 6760' and 6800' contours.
 Thus, I have given the elevation here as 6780'.

 Bridge Mountain and Bridge Point